joeky72/AforgeWebcam1/README.md

 Without this application, the image would be saved manually in the camera app, and the user would have to find and rename it themselves.

 Some obstacles I came accross were path permissions, memory leakage, instability, and GDI errors.
 The path permission was only an issue on the dev machine.
-The memory leakage was occuring when the programmed attempted to save an image to a path that existed but that I did not have write permission to.
+The memory leakage was occuring when the program attempted to save an image to a path that existed but that I did not have write permission to.
 Using a seperate test path allowed me to verify the program works when deployed.
 The instability/freezes/crashes were caused by two things, If the save button was pressed before start camera or if the camera has not finished initializing before pressing save.
-The first issue was solved wiht an if else statement, checking if camera is running and restarting the program with a message if it is not.
+The first issue was solved with an if else statement, checking if camera is running and restarting the program with a message if it is not.
-The other issue was fixed with Thread.Sleep(3000), which pauses the code for three seconds before attemting to save the image.
+The other issue was fixed with Thread.Sleep(500), which pauses the code for half a second before attemting to save the image.
 If the file cannot be saved, an error message will appear with details.

 The file is signed with no password, I would recommend this file be signed properly and securely if it is to be deployed for more than a year.